joonasy/rebirth-typo3-dev/PROJECT.md

 ---

-You may learn more about the project structure in [Rebirth — TYPO3 Development Environment](https://github.com/joonasy/rebirth-typo3-dev)
+You may learn more about the project and issues in  [Rebirth — TYPO3 Development Environment](https://github.com/joonasy/rebirth-typo3-dev)